-I like the quote by the late satirical journalist, Erma Bombeck, that says, “Mothers have an astute way of making your life feel important!”
-Why then, do we often find it so hard to express our deep gratitude for them?
+I love the quote by the late satirical journalist, Erma Bombeck, that says, “Mothers have an astute way of making your life feel important!”
+Why then…do we often find it so hard to express our gratitude for them?

-One of the things that romanticized my mom and dad’s generation for me, were the letters that my parents often wrote to each other during their courtship and subsequent marriage, as well as other amazing love stories I’ve read about that were highlighted in the correspondence that was shared between loved ones who were often separated for long periods of time during the war times of that era.
+One of the things that romanticized my dad and mom’s generation for me were the letters that my parents often wrote to each other during their courtship and subsequent marriage, as well as other amazing stories I’ve read about that were highlighted in the correspondence that was shared between loved ones who were often separated for long periods of time during the war times of that era.

 Letter: (noun) A written message from one party to another containing information.
 Letters guarantee the preservation of communication between both parties.
 They bring friends or relatives closer together, enrich professional relationships and provide a satisfying means of self-expression.